-- C9 To the extent permitted by paragraph C8, an entity shall determine the following matters using information available at the transition date: - (a) how to identify groups of insurance contracts, applying paragraphs 14-24; - (b) whether an insurance contract meets the definition of an insurance contract with direct participation features, applying paragraphs B101-B109; - (c) how to identify discretionary cash flows for insurance contracts without direct participation features, applying paragraphs B98-B100; and - (d) whether an investment contract meets the definition of an investment contract with discretionary participation features within the scope of SLFRS 17, applying paragraph 71. - C9A To the extent permitted by paragraph C8, an entity shall classify as a liability for incurred claims a liability for settlement of claims incurred before an insurance contract was acquired in a transfer of insurance contracts that do not form a business or in a business combination within the scope of SLFRS 3. - C10 To the extent permitted by paragraph C8, an entity shall not apply paragraph 22 to divide groups into those that do not include contracts issued more than one year apart.
+- C9 To the extent permitted by paragraph C8, an entity shall determine the following matters using information available at the transition date: - (a) how to identify groups of insurance contracts, applying paragraphs 14-24; - (b) whether an insurance contract meets the definition of an insurance contract with direct participation features, applying paragraphs B101-B109; and - (c) how to identify discretionary cash flows for insurance contracts without direct participation features, applying paragraphs B98-B100. - C10 To the extent permitted by paragraph C8, an entity shall not apply paragraph 22 to divide groups into those that do not include contracts issued more than one year apart.